 So there you have it: a five-ingredient dip that’s easy to throw together and still has all the indulgent flavor of a true cannoli.
 I can’t wait to make this at our next party!

-- Taste test the dip - if you'd like it sweeter, add more powdered sugar 2 tablespoons at a time.
-You can safely add another 1/2 cup of powdered sugar (8 tablespoons) without negatively impacting consistency.
+Taste test the dip - if you'd like it sweeter, add more powdered sugar, about 2 tablespoons at a time.
+You can safely add up to another 1/2 cup of powdered sugar (8 tablespoons) without negatively impacting consistency.

 - Fold in mini chocolate chips, reserving some to sprinkle on top for decoration if desired.